irisnet/irishub/docs/software/How-to-install-Irishub.md

 You can download the source code from github and compile it locally.

+#### Configure Your Server

+All the blockchains in IRISnet are based on Cosmos-SDK, which is a framework for building blockchain applications in Golang.
+It is being used to build [Cosmos Hub](https://cosmos.network/).
+It's recommended to run a validator node on Linux server.

+**Recommended Configurations:**

+1. 2 CPU
+2. Memory: 6GB
+3. Disk: 256GB SSD
+4. OS: Ubuntu 16.04 LTS
+5. Bandwidth: 20Mbps
+6. Allow all incoming connections on TCP port 26656 and 26657

 #### Compile Source Code

 - Install Go 1.10+